Dominikwigh/coffee-shop/README.md

 Building on the insights gained as part of the Design Thinking phase.
 This project has the business model of Business to customer as the business is selling directly to the end user.

 #### Search Engine Optimisation (SEO)

 SEO is key to driving traffic from a browser search like Google to the website.
 To help improve the search engine ranking I ensured each web page has it's own title, and the site carries meta tags for a description and keywords which encapsulate the general content and focus of this B2C site.

+#### Newsletter

+To allow the business to communicate with their customers to promote products and events through digital marketing, i have created a newsletter (One of three original models).
+The newsletter can be found at the bottom of the site, in the footer.
+Once the emial address is submitted a success message is presented to notify that the user is signed up.
+If by chance the user trys to sign up agian, the user is notifyied that their emial is already signed up.

+#### Coffee shop location

+I have used Google Maps within an iframe inside the footer to promote the physical store location to show customers how they can physicaly experience the businesses coffee.